theonejj/ansible-zfs_on_root/roles/zfs_on_root/README.md

 ### Fire-up the Ansible Playbook

-The most basic way to start the ZFS on Root process:
+The most basic way to run the entire ZFS on Root process:

 ```bash
 ansible-playbook -i inventory ./zfs_on_root.yml -l <remote_host_name>